Is Online Sports Betting Legal in Utah?

 Utah is a prolific sports state, boasting professional sports franchises in the NBA and MLS, which would surely draw attention should sports betting ever be legalized.

-Here are some of the professional and college teams in Utah that are popular and would draw attention on the betting scene
+Here are some of the professional and college teams in Utah that are popular and would draw attention to the betting scene

 - College football reigns supreme, with the University of Utah and Brigham Young University both fielding popular squads.